The Istria nudist resorts have always been the most popular meeting points in central Europe for naturists all over the world.

-Today there are many official naturist campsites, tourist villages, beaches and numerous more unofficial naturist bathing places in the region, so it’s impossible not to find a spot to fall in love with.
+Today, there are many official naturist campsites, tourist villages, beaches and even more unofficial naturist spots in the region, so it’s impossible not to find a place to fall in love with and truly enjoy nature.

-And finally there are wild beaches where one can freely choose to be bare or to keep swimming with a swimsuit on – usually, the golden rule of thumb here is that the first people to reach these wild beaches are the one deciding if they’re textile or naturist.
+Finally, there are wild beaches where one can freely choose to be bare or to keep swimming with a swimsuit on – usually, the golden rule of thumb here is that the first persons to reach these wild beaches are the ones deciding if they’re textile or naturist.

 So the early bird catches the worm.
 Or sees it, if you allow me to make a tasteless joke.

-The dedicated Istria peninsula nudist resorts or naturist beaches are marked with signs saying ‘FKK’ for ‘Freikorperkultur‘, German for Free Body Culture.
+The dedicated Istria peninsula nudist resorts or naturist beaches are marked with signs saying ‘FKK’ for ‘Freikorperkultur‘, (German word for Free Body Culture)

 Unofficial beaches are sometimes called free beaches.
 Croatia’s naturist facilities often focus on different visitor categories, including families, adults and gay people where everyone is welcome.